raphaelbadawi/filliere-tt/README.md

 ### Prod

 First set a nginx reverse proxy to proxy HTTPS to HTTP 3000 and HTTPS 1337 to HTTP 1337.
+Don't forget to redirect HTTP to HTTPS.

 Then you can run `docker compose -f docker-compose.yml -f docker-compose.prod.yml up`